Pigalala/TrackExchange/README.md

 # TrackExchange
+⚠️ **This plugin is in an experimental state and should be used with caution.**
+***

 TrackExchange is an addon for [TimingSystem](https://github.com/Makkuusen/TimingSystem) which allows you to copy and paste tracks.

-These copied tracks are saved as .zip files and can be transferred between servers if needed.
+These copied tracks are saved as `.trackexchange` files and can be transferred between servers if needed.

 ## How to use